CloudLabs-MOC/mslearn-fabric/Instructions/Labs/overviewpage.md

 # 🚀 Getting Started with the lab

-Welcome to your Get started with Microsoft Fabric with Its Lakehouses workshop!
-We've prepared a seamless environment for you to explore and learn Microsoft Fabric and lakehouse.
-Let's begin by making the most of this experience:
+Welcome to your **Get Started with Microsoft Fabric Analytics** workshop!
+We've prepared a seamless environment for you to explore Microsoft Fabric's end-to-end analytics capabilities.
+Throughout this workshop, you'll work with Lakehouses and Data Warehouses, automate data workflows using Pipelines and Notebooks, analyze data with SQL, and create insightful Power BI reports.
+Let's get started!

-## 💻 Accessing Your Lab Environment
+## Accessing Your Lab Environment

 Once you're ready to dive in, your virtual machine and **Guide** will be right at your fingertips within your web browser.